Youss2f/fraudguard-360/README.md

 ## 👨‍💻 **Author**

-**Youssef ATERTOUR** - Software Engineer specializing in distributed systems and machine learning applications.
+**Youssef ATERTOUR** - I am a 5th-year Computer Science and Network Engineering student with a strong passion for DevOps, Cloud and Software Development, CI/CD pipelines and managing cloud infrastructures, Driven 5th-year Computer Science and Network Engineering student with a solid academic foundation in software development and a keen focus on applying modern DevOps practices.
+Gained foundational experience with CI/CD concepts, containerization (Docker), and cloud services through university coursework and hands-on academic projects.

 ---

-**Built with ❤️ for enterprise fraud prevention**
+**Built with ❤️ for telecom fraud detection**